SaraLazz/B-Tor/README.md

 ## Installation

-To run the simulation, you need to install NS-3 on your Linux system.
-Follow these steps for installation on Debian-based distributions (e.g., Ubuntu).
+To run the simulation, you need to install **NS-3.30** on your Linux system.
+Follow these steps for a Debian-based distribution (e.g., Ubuntu).

 ### 1. Update the system
 ```bash